partim/interrail-guide/src/countries/france.md

 ## Validity

-Passes are valid on all trains and buses operated under their own name.
+Passes are valid on all trains and buses operated by SNCF under their own name.
 This includes TGV Inoui but does _not_ include Ouigo trains.

 Metro services are not included.
 RER services in the Paris region that are operated by RATP are not included, those operated by SNCF are. _[Can